payprop/image-magick-safer/README.md

         application/x-rar
         application/x-z
         application/z

+Leading pipes are also considered unsafe, as well as any reference to files that cannot be found.

 Note that i make **NO GUARANTEE** that this will fix and/or protect you from exploits, it's just another safety check.
 You should update to the latest